skarllot/Expressions/README.md

 <hr />

 ## Features
-* Abstractions for creating specifications and query strategies
+* Easily define and compose specifications to encapsulate business rules
-* Abstractions for querying and writing to databases
+* Create custom query strategies for flexible and efficient data retrieval
+* Simplify database operations by using consistent abstractions
-* Supports Entity Framework Core and Marten providers
+* Seamlessly integrate with Entity Framework Core for database interactions
+* Utilize Marten providers for a NoSQL document database experience
-* Built with .NET Standard 2.0, 2.1, and .NET Core 6.0
+* Built with .NET Standard 2.0, 2.1, and .NET 6.0

 ## NuGet Packages
-* **Raiqub.Expressions**: abstractions for creating specifications
+* **Raiqub.Expressions**: provides abstractions for creating specifications
-* **Raiqub.Expressions.Reading**: abstractions for creating query strategies and query sessions and querying from database (defines IDbQuerySessionFactory and IDbQuerySession interfaces)
+* **Raiqub.Expressions.Reading**: provides abstractions for creating query strategies and query sessions.
+Defines the `IDbQuerySession` and `IDbQuerySessionFactory` interfaces for querying from the database
-* **Raiqub.Expressions.Writing**: abstractions for creating write sessions and writing to database (defines IDbSessionFactory and IDbSession interfaces)
+* **Raiqub.Expressions.Writing**: provides abstractions for creating write sessions and performing write operations.
+Defines the `IDbSession` and `IDbSessionFactory` interfaces for writing to the database
-* **Raiqub.Expressions.EntityFrameworkCore**: implementation of sessions and factories using Entity Framework Core
+* **Raiqub.Expressions.EntityFrameworkCore**: implements sessions and factories using Entity Framework Core.
+Ideal for integrating with Entity Framework Core for database access
-* **Raiqub.Expressions.Marten**: implementation of sessions and factories using Marten library
+* **Raiqub.Expressions.Marten**: implements sessions and factories using Marten library.
+Perfect for leveraging Marten's NoSQL document database capabilities

 ## Prerequisites
 Before you begin, you'll need the following:

 * .NET Standard 2.0 or 2.1, or .NET Core 6.0 installed on your machine
 * An IDE such as Visual Studio, Visual Studio Code, or JetBrains Rider
-* A database to query against (if using the reading package) or write to (if using the writing package)
+* If you plan to use the reading package, have a database available for querying.
+If you intend to use the writing package, ensure you have a writable database to perform write operations

 ## Quickstart